Foot-and-mouth disease

 Susceptible animals include cattle, water buffalo, sheep, goats, pigs, antelope, deer, and bison.
 It has also been known to infect hedgehogs and elephants; llamas and alpacas may develop mild symptoms, but are resistant to the disease and do not pass it on to others of the same species.
 In laboratory experiments, mice, rats, and chickens have been artificially infected, but they are not believed to contract the disease under natural conditions.
 Cattle, Asian and African buffalo, sheep, and goats can become carriers following an acute infection, meaning they are still infected with a small amount of virus but appear healthy.
 Animals can be carriers for up to 1–2 years and are considered very unlikely to infect other animals, although laboratory evidence suggests that transmission from carriers is possible.

-Humans are only extremely rarely infected by foot-and-mouth disease virus (FMDV).
+Humans are only extremely rarely infected by FMDV.
 However, humans, particularly young children, can be affected by hand, foot, and mouth disease (HFMD), which is also a viral infection caused by multiple viruses belonging to the Picornaviridae family, but it is distinct from FMD.

-The virus responsible for FMD is an aphthovirus, foot-and-mouth disease virus.
-Infection occurs when the virus particle is taken into a cell of the host.
-The cell is then forced to manufacture thousands of copies of the virus, and eventually bursts, releasing the new particles in the blood.
 The virus is genetically highly variable, which limits the effectiveness of vaccination.
 The disease was first documented in 1870.